GigaHierz/OffsetHelper/docs/OffsetHelper.md

 ```

 Retire carbon credits using the lowest quality (oldest) TCO2
-tokens available from the specified Toucan token pool by sending MATIC.
+tokens available from the specified Toucan token pool by sending a native token e.g. CELO.
-All provided MATIC is consumed for offsetting.
+All provided native token e.g. CELO is consumed for offsetting.

 This function:
-1. Swaps the Matic sent to the contract for the specified pool token.
+1. Swaps the native token e.g. CELO sent to the contract for the specified pool token.
 2. Redeems the pool token for the poorest quality TCO2 tokens available.
 3. Retires the TCO2 tokens.